 (#1035)The DTIM Count subfield and the DTIM Period subfield are as defined in 9.4.2.5 (TIM element) and carries the value of DTIM count and DTIM period, respectively, for the reported AP.

 (#8288)Each bit Bj j  i in the NSTR Indication Bitmap subfield included in the Per-STA Profile subele- ment with Link ID subfield equals to i (where 0  i  15 ) is set to 1 if the link pair corresponding to Link IDs equal to <i, j> is NSTR and the (#6700)Basic Multi-Link element contains a Per-STA Profile subele- ment with Link ID value equals to j; otherwise it is set to 0.
 Bit Bi in the NSTR Indication Bitmap subfield included in the Per-STA Profile subelement with Link ID subfield value equals to i is reserved.

+The BSS Parameters Change Count subfield of the STA Info field is defined in 9.4.2.170.2 (Reduced Neighbor Report element) and carries the value of BSS parameters change count for the reported AP.

 (#4735)The contents of the STA Profile field are defined in 35.3.2.2 (Advertisement of complete or partial per-link information(#1859)).